 - Megan Bohse

 (Prof. Jon Woods, Medical Microbiology and Immunology): Characterization of the Yeast Phase Specific YPS3 Gene of Histoplasma capsulatum.
-Megan has taken a position at Epic Systems in Madison, WI, as a software consultant.
+Megan is the Director of Customer Systems at CenterX.

 - Lisa Bowers